ShreyasUjagar/Sudoku_GUI/README.md

 # Sudoku GUI (Graphic Interface Model) by Shreyas Ujagar

-This is a Sudoku game implemented with Python.
-In order to play it you need to have pygame installed on your system (as this project uses the Pygame library)
+This is a Sudoku game implemented with the Python language and the Pygame Library.
+In order to play, you would need to have both installed on your system.

 It consists of several features such as an instant time solver, a checker that provides clear feedback, and a handful of additional puzzles.